Quickstart

 - Store the secret immediately.
 Mailrith will not show the full token again after creation.

-- Record who owns the integration and where the key is stored so future rotation is straightforward.
+- Record who owns the integration and where the key is stored so you can rotate the key later.

 ## Send Your First Request

 The fastest useful test is to create or update one subscriber.
-This confirms that the API key works, the workspace is correct, and the request body is shaped properly.
+This test confirms that the API key works, the request uses the correct workspace, and the request body has the correct shape.

 Mailrith uses the standard `Authorization` header.
 Put the key after `Bearer`, send JSON with `Content-Type: application/json`, and call the versioned `/v1` endpoint.

-The subscriber endpoint is an upsert: if the email is new, Mailrith creates the subscriber.
-If the email already exists in the workspace, Mailrith updates the existing subscriber instead of creating a duplicate.
+The subscriber endpoint is an upsert.
+If the email address is new, Mailrith creates the subscriber.
+If the email address already exists in the workspace, Mailrith updates the existing subscriber instead of creating a duplicate.

 1. Set `MAILRITH_API_KEY` in the local environment where you will run the request.

-2. Pick a test email address that is safe to create in the selected workspace.
+2. Choose a test email address that is safe to create in the selected workspace.

 3. Send the request to `POST /v1/subscribers` with the Bearer token and JSON body.

-5. Open [Subscribers](https://mailrith.com/docs/subscribers.md) in Mailrith and search for the test email to confirm the record, tags, and activity history look correct.
+5. Open [Subscribers](https://mailrith.com/docs/subscribers.md) in Mailrith and search for the test email.
+Confirm that the subscriber record exists and that the tags and activity history are correct.

-6. Delete or clearly label test subscribers before moving from local testing to production workflows.
+6. Delete test subscribers, or label them clearly, before you move from local testing to production workflows.

 **Create or Upsert a Subscriber**